Roethlisberger retires at 39: Time to 'hang up my cleats'

 He returned in 2020 and guided the Steelers to an 11-0 start and a division title, throwing for 3,803 yards and 33 touchdowns against just 10 interceptions.
 The season ended, however, with a four-interception performance in a home playoff loss to Cleveland.

 Yet there were still flashes of the Ben of old, not Old Ben, perhaps most notably in a 20-19 win over Baltimore in early December in which he threw a pair of fourth-quarter touchdown passes to edge the rival Ravens.
-Despite the offense’s limitations, the Steelers managed to scrap their way to a playoff berth despite an underwhelming 9-7-1 season.
+Despite the offense’s limitations, the Steelers managed to scrap their way to a playoff berth in spite of an erratic 9-7-1 season.

 Afterward, the player who flirted with retirement several times in recent years seemed to acknowledge this would be his final season in black and gold.
 He spoke at length in December about the need to pass along “ The Steeler Way ” to his teammates, almost all of them at least a decade younger, and made it a point to pass the baton to defensive tackle Cam Heyward after falling to the Chiefs.

-Note: This story has been corrected to show that Roethlisberger’s second title came in Super Bowl 43, not 46, at the end of the 2005 season.